syaamkhandaker/CS6675HW1/README.md

 ### Sample Outputs:
 ````
-Total time: 46296ms
+Total time: 315617ms
 Num of URLs crawled: 1000
-Num of URLs extracted: 6342
+Num of URLs extracted: 6357
-Crawl speed: 1296.0082944530845
+Crawl speed: 190.10382837426374 URLs per minute
 ````

 ## Discuss the design of your crawler: Pros and cons.

 ### Pros:
 - Multiple Connections: Using the Crawler dependency, there's options to introduce more maximum connections, allowing web crawling to happen much quicker.
-In my current setup, the number of maximum parallel connections is set to 20.
+In my current setup, the number of maximum parallel connections is set to 1.
 However, being given the option to increase it as we want, allows us to make it extremely quick to crawl websites.
 - Database Scalability: Using MongoDB as our store, we can take advantage of their pre-existing solutions for scalability and holding tons of information.

 ### Cons: